kpatnayakuni/azure-quickstart-terraform-configuration/101-vm-sql-existing-autobackup-update/README.md

 This configuration can be used to enable or change the configuration of Automated backup.
 Please ensure you have already deployed the prerequisite *[preq](https://github.com/Azure/azure-quickstart-templates/tree/master/101-vm-sql-existing-autobackup-update/prereqs)*

+If you wish to disable Automated Backup, you must edit main.tf and change "Enable" to be false.

 > ### Note:
 >Before deploying this configuration, import the existing azure vm extension into the terraform state file to manage that resource by terraform.
 > ex: terraform import azurerm_virtual_machine_extension.azex-01 < resource id >